โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Dr. Ferdinand Lumban Tobing Airport (FLZ), also known as Pinangsori Airport, is a significant regional aviation hub serving the city of Sibolga and the surrounding North Tapanuli region on the western coast of Sumatra, Indonesia.
 Located in the Pinangsori district, approximately 40 kilometers from Sibolga city center, the airport provides a critical link for this historic port city and is a vital component of the region's transportation network.
-The facility features a modern terminal building, which was inaugurated in 2013 and further updated in 2019, showcasing architecture inspired by the traditional 'Rumah Bolon' houses of the Batak people.
+The airport operates a modern terminal building, which was inaugurated in 2013 and further updated in 2019, showcasing architecture inspired by the traditional 'Rumah Bolon' houses of the Batak people.
 The terminal at FLZ is designed to offer a comfortable and efficient experience for domestic travelers.
 Its distinctive curved roofs and decorative elements reflect the local cultural heritage, providing a unique welcoming atmosphere.
 Inside, passengers find essential amenities including clean waiting halls, check-in counters, and security screening areas.
 For dining and shopping, the terminal houses several small 'warungs' serving traditional Indonesian dishes and snacks, as well as kiosks offering travel necessities and local souvenirs.
 The compact layout ensures easy navigation between arrivals and departures.
 Scheduled commercial services at Ferdinand Lumban Tobing are primarily provided by Wings Air and Susi Air.
 Wings Air offers regular flights to major regional centers such as Medan (KNO), Padang, and Pekanbaru, typically utilizing ATR-72 turboprop aircraft.
 Susi Air provides essential connectivity to more remote areas, including the Batu Islands and Gunung Sitoli on Nias Island.
 These flights are a lifeline for the region, supporting the movement of business travelers, government officials, and tourists drawn to Sibolga's stunning coastline and its role as a gateway to the volcanic landscapes of the Toba highlands.
 Ground transportation from FLZ Airport is well-organized, with a variety of options available outside the arrivals hall.
 Taxis, minivan shuttles, and car rental services are readily available to transport passengers to Sibolga and other destinations across North Sumatra.
 Ample parking is situated within short walking distance of the terminal.
 Given the tropical climate and the region's mountainous terrain, travelers are advised to check flight statuses regularly, as weather conditions can occasionally impact schedules.
 Despite its regional status, Dr. Ferdinand Lumban Tobing Airport remains a cornerstone of western Sumatra's connectivity and economic development.

 ๐Ÿ”„ Connection Tips